inaka/elvis_core/doc_rules/elvis_style/always_shortcircuit.md

 ## Rationale

-Even though `orelse`/`andalso` are more verbose than `or`/`and`, they also implement the behaviour expected by most developers, which is to only evaluate `Expr2` when `Expr1` is:
+Even though `orelse`/`andalso` are more verbose than `or`/`and`, they implement the behaviour expected by most developers, which is to only evaluate `Expr2` when `Expr1` is:

 * `false`, for `orelse`